RCRF/bloom_dewey/bloom_lims/docs/supabase.md

 ## URL Configuration
 If you run bloom as a specific IP, and not simply as localhost, then you may need to go tweak the `URL_Configuration` found in the supabase project Authentication settings.
 It defaults to http://localhost:3000, but you can add your IP address to the list of allowed domains.
 This is not necessary if you are running on localhost.
+* It appears that setting this to `http://127.0.0.1:3000` works for all random IPs (in my 3 machine test cases).

+# NOTE ...
+HTTPS NEEDS TO BE ENABLED ^^^^^ I JUST NOTICED THIS IS USING HTTP :-/

 # Google OAuth Setup